66-m/conzooming/README.md

 ### *Install required Python-Libraries:*

 Be sure you that you already installed all of the above.
-Paste following separately into your commandline, and execute:
+Paste the following separately into your command line, and execute:

     python -m pip install -U imageio
     python -m pip install -U opencv-python

 ### **Executing the MP4-Generator:**

-Open a commandline in your folder, containing the python script.
+Open a command line in your folder, containing the python script.
 To execute the script write:

     python conzooming_generate_mp4_from_mosaic.py

-You'll see, that you have to give some additional arguments for the program to run properly.
-You can check these via:
+You'll see that you need to provide some additional arguments for the program to run properly You can check these via:

     python conzooming_generate_mp4_from_mosaic.py --help